pybandit/pybandit/doc/development/maintaining.rst

 - Pip packages in the `PyPI <https://pypi.org/project/pybandit/>`_
 - Conda/Mamba packages in `conda-forge <https://anaconda.org/conda-forge/pybandit>`_

-The process for releasing a new version of pybandit is detailed next section.
+The process for releasing a new version of PyBandit is detailed next section.

 The instructions contain ``<version>`` which needs to be replaced with the version to be released (e.g. ``1.5.2``).
 Also the branch to be released ``<branch>``, which